wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-1.md

 The project combines disaster justice education and community-engaged participatory research methods to create a space for collaborative learning and identify educational needs and priorities, in collaboration with the Grenfell Tower fire community in London. <br/>

+The Grenfell Tower fire disaster occurred on June 14, 2017, in North Kensington, London, marking one of the most tragic events in recent British history.
+A fire broke out in the 24-story residential building and rapidly spread due to the flammable exterior cladding.
+The blaze raged for over 60 hours, resulting in the deaths of 72 people and injuring many others.
+Investigations revealed significant failures in social housing policy, fire safety regulations and building materials, with the state and cladding manufacturers bearing substantial responsibility for creating and perpetuating these social injustices.
+The project considers how we can redress such injustices and build a safe, just and disaster-resilient society through education. <br/>

 We interviewed members of the Grenfell community, as well as teachers in North Kensington and Grenfell activists.
-We are also collecting existing lessons and educational initiatives about Grenfell from across the UK.
-We convened four 'Grenfell Education Meetings' with different groups of the community (survivors and bereaved, teachers, young adults and children) to reimagine education for social justice after Grenfell. <br/>
+We also collected existing lessons and in- and out-of-school educational initiatives about Grenfell from across the UK.
+In June 2024, We convened four 'Grenfell Education Meetings' with the community (survivors and bereaved, teachers, young adults and children) to discuss and reimagine education for social justice after Grenfell. <br/>

 ## Funder
 * Research England (2023-2024)